 - see the photographic essay behind the 2007 Indiana State Museum photo exhibit, "The Other Side of Middletown," here, by Danny Gawlowswki, the award-winning photographer for The Other Side of Middletown project.

-- see a short excerpt from the beginning of MLK Boulevard: The Concrete Dream, a 2003 New York Times Television documentary that includes (in the second half of the film) several of the students, faculty, and community participants who worked on The Other Side of Middletown project.
+- see MLK Boulevard: The Concrete Dream, a 2003 New York Times Television documentary that includes (in the second half of the film) several of the students, faculty, and community participants who worked on The Other Side of Middletown project.

 - oral histories and historic photographs collected by the Other Side of Middletown research and writing team are archived at the Ball State University Archives and Special Collections.